ufo2011/spsdk/docs/apps/overview.rst

-..
-TODO: [SPSDK-673] Describe SPSDK apps and add instruction how to install and use them into the overview
-..
-TODO: [SPSDK-674] Write user guide for nxpdevscan and include it into blhost and sdphost communication chapter

 ====================
 Application Overview
 ====================

-Command line applications shipped with SPSDK are available in ``PATH`` after activating a virtual environment with SPSDK installed in it.
+Command line applications shipped with *SPSDK* are available in ``PATH`` after activating a virtual environment with SPSDK installed in it.

+See how to install *SPSDK* in :ref:`Installation` chapter.

 .. note::